klaytn/kips/KIPs/kip-81.md

 #### Separate voter account

 In security standpoint, it is safer to have separate accounts for different roles.
-Existing CnStakingV2 admins take financial roles - withdrawing staked KLAYs - and the voter account take voting role only.
+Existing CnStakingV2 admins take financial roles - withdrawing staked KLAYs - and the voter account takes voting role only.

 #### Proposals have expired state